davidesantangelo/webinspector/README.md

-# Webinspector
+# WebInspector

-Ruby gem to inspect completely a web page.
-It scrapes a given URL, and returns you its title, description, meta, links, images and more.
+Ruby gem to inspect web pages.
+It scrapes a given URL and returns its title, description, meta tags, links, images, and more.

 <a href="https://codeclimate.com/github/davidesantangelo/webinspector"><img src="https://codeclimate.com/github/davidesantangelo/webinspector/badges/gpa.svg" /></a>

-## See it in action!

-You can try WebInspector live at this little demo: [https://scrappet.herokuapp.com](https://scrappet.herokuapp.com)
 ## Installation

 Add this line to your application's Gemfile: